harishkrishnav/PounceScoreBounceBot/README.md

 ## What is it?

-Discord + this bot eliminates the need for paid p2p subscriptions, participation limits, screenshotting, frequent switching between channels, spreadsheets to keep scores, WhatsApp groups specifically for a quiz, and all those frustrations of quizzing online.
+Discord + this bot eliminates the need for paid p2p subscriptions, time limits, screenshotting, frequent switching between channels, spreadsheets to keep scores, WhatsApp groups specifically for a quiz, and all those frustrations of quizzing online.
 In this, if a participant tabs the screenshare window, they can go through the entire quiz without needing a mouse or switching out of the channel.

 This is a discord bot to handle pounces, bounces and scoring in a quiz.
 A participant is assigned their team as a role (e.g. 'team1', 'team2') and has access only to the chat and voice channels of that team, and a general channel for clarifications.
 The bot also handles cleaning up after the quiz.